The Lodge, Canberra - Refurbishment Works

 The Lodge was built in the 1920s as the Canberra residence of the Prime Minister of Australia.
 The Lodge holds considerable heritage significance as the only purpose-built residence for Australian Prime Ministers and their families.

 The Department of Finance (Finance) is the building owner and property manager of The Lodge.
 Finance carries out property management responsibilities in careful recognition of the significant heritage obligations for the property.

 Finance manages The Lodge and Kirribilli House as part of the Australian Government's domestic non-Defence property portfolio, which includes a number of significant buildings such as the John Gorton Building, the Treasury Building and Customs House.

-Essential work is required at The Lodge to prevent further deterioration of the building fabric and to undertake repairs to wiring and plumbing at the property.
+Essential work is required at The Lodge to prevent further deterioration of the building fabric, to undertake repairs to wiring and plumbing at the property, and to address security, safety and functionality issues.

 Property condition reports have identified that work is required to restore the property's condition to a compliant level to meet the relevant Building Code of Australia and Work Health and Safety (WH&S) obligations.